 Born and raised in Southern California, Jeremy is a seventh generation Mormon of Pioneer heritage who reached every Mormon youth milestone.
 An Eagle Scout, Returned Missionary, BYU alumnus, Jeremy was married in the San Diego Temple with expectations and plans of living Mormonism for the rest of his life.

-In February 2012, Jeremy experienced a crisis of faith, which subsequently led to a faith transition that summer.
-In the spring of 2013, Jeremy was approached and asked by a CES Director to share his concerns and questions about the LDS Church's origins, history, and current practices.
+In February 2012, Jeremy experienced an awakening to the LDS Church's truth crisis, which subsequently led to a faith transition that summer.
+In the spring of 2013, Jeremy was approached and asked by a CES Director to share his questions and concerns about the LDS Church's origins, history, and current practices.
 In response, Jeremy wrote what later became publicly known as the CES Letter (originally titled Letter to a CES Director).

 It takes a lot of time, effort, and money to provide quality information in a quality way.
 It also takes a lot of resources to help those who have questions and who are trying to liberate themselves and their loved ones, while keeping their dignities intact.
 We want to be in the position to help, and you can help make that possible.

-Your generous donations are tax deductible and will go a long way in helping us continue to help the honest in heart seekers.
+Your generous donations are tax deductible and will go a long way in helping us to continue to help the honest-in-heart seekers.

 CES Letter Foundation is a 501(c)(3) nonprofit organization whose mission it is to liberate and empower doubting LDS individuals and mixed-faith marriages.